JibbSmart/JoyShockMapper/README.md

 JoyShockMapper currently only handles paths with regular ASCII extended characters.
 If some file paths have non-latin characters, they will not be recognized.
 You can set JSM_DIRECTORY to a folder where the absolute path does not contain any of those characters and put all of your configuration files, Autoload and GyroConfigs folders there instead.

 ### Joycon controllers
-JoyShockMapper considers all joycons to be part of a single controller.
+JoyShockMapper considers all joycons to be part of a single controller by default r when reconnecting controllers with MERGE argument.
 When using a pair of complementary joycons, this enables the use of chord presses across controllers for example.
 But this may create issues if using two joycons for two different players, or using three joycons or more.
 Keep that in mind when making or using configurations with joycons.

 ## Credits
 I'm Julian "Jibb" Smart, and I made JoyShockMapper.
 As of version 1.3, JoyShockMapper has benefited from substantial community contributions.
 Huge thanks to the following contributors: